borislavab/learnidem/content/How to use Idem/Use Cases/End to End Azure VM/_index.md

                 id: /subscriptions/23a8cee7-a1e4-4bb3-aff9-6898b4ee6fde/resourceGroups/moff-idem-rg-01/providers/Microsoft.Network/virtualNetworks/vNet1-Idem/subnets/moff-idem-subnet-1
 ```

-At this point we can add our <b>Virtual Machine</b>, in the case only the <b>Network Interfaces</b> ID is needed, following same logic as before
+At this point we can add our <b>Virtual Machine</b> - in this case only the <b>Network Interfaces</b> ID is needed, following the same logic as before.

 # Create VM
 ```yaml